bigbio/pgatk/docs/use-cases.md

 #### Putative proteins (three-frame)

-Protein coding genes without CDs that are not validated but annoated:
+Protein coding genes without CDs that are not validated but annotated:

 ```bash
 pgatk dnaseq-to-proteindb \